NetworkCurator/NetworkCurator.github.io/user/install.md

 Follow the instructions on the `create database` screen.
 You will need to enter a name for your database.
 It will be convenient to name the database `networkcurator` (all lowercase, no spaces).
 Click `OK` or equivalent button to create the database.

 #### 3. Create database user accounts

 We now need to create database user accounts.
 These accounts enable the NetworkCurator software to access and modify the contents of the database.

 Go back to the database page.
 Find the section that promises to 'add new users'.
 Create two new accounts named `nc_admin0` and `nc_admin1`.
 Choose a strong password for each account and write it down in a secure place.

+(Strong passwords are important and you should choose both well.
+You will not have to remember them, so don't be afraid to use long passwords with special characters.)

 #### 4. Connect users to the database